 BROKERS

-Lessor and Lessee each represent and warrant to the other that neither party is represented by a broker or other agent in connection with the Lease other than Binswanger, who represents the Lessee.
+Lessor and Lessee each represent and warrant to the other that neither party is represented by a broker or other agent in connection with the Lease other than Binswanger, who represents the Lessee on this base building.
 Lessor shall pay commission fees as defined in a separate agreement to Broker upon receiving a fully executed Lease.

 WARRANTIES